ManuSinghYadav/Mushroom_Classification_All_Models/README.md

 ## Results

 I am pleased to report that our models achieved nearly 100% accuracy during the evaluation phase.
-However, please note that the real-world application of these models may require further considerations and testing beyond this initial assessment.